Adaptive Prompt Elicitation for Text-to-Image Generation: Related Work

 \subsection{Interaction Techniques in Text-to-Image Generation}

 Interaction techniques have emerged as a critical middle ground between manual prompt engineering and fully automatic optimization.
-By integrating human feedback into the generation loop, these systems aim to bridge the gap between abstract user intent and concrete model outputs.
+By integrating human feedback into the generation loop, these techniques seek to bridge the gap between abstract user intent and concrete model outputs.
 We categorize prior work into three primary paradigms: interface-driven exploration, mixed-initiative control, and query-based ambiguity resolution.

 To mitigate the trial-and-error nature of prompting, several systems provide structured interfaces for exploring the prompt space.
 Promptify~\cite{brade2023Promptify}, PromptMagician~\cite{feng2024PromptMagician}, and PrompTHis~\cite{guo2024PrompTHis} support iterative refinement through prompt suggestions and history visualization.
 PromptMap~\cite{adamkiewicz2025PromptMap} visualizes large collections of prompts as semantic maps, helping users navigate high-dimensional design spaces by clustering similar aesthetic outcomes.
 ThematicPlane~\cite{lee2025ThematicPlane} enables users to navigate and manipulate high-level semantic concepts within an interactive thematic design plane.
 While these tools reduce the memory burden of tracking iterations, they still rely on users to manually evaluate and synthesize multiple prompt candidates, which can become cognitively overwhelming as the search space grows.